Container Gardening: Best Vegetables to Grow in Pots

 9. Sweet Potatoes

 Growing sweet potatoes in a container (at least 10 gallons) keeps them contained.
-Sweet potato vines grow quite large; let them grow and direct all that energy to the growing potatoes.
-Growing in containers makes harvesting sweet potatoes simple – just dump the container into a wheelbarrow.
+Sweet potato vines grow large; let them grow and direct all that energy to the growing potatoes.
+Growing in containers makes harvesting sweet potatoes simple – dump the container into a wheelbarrow.

 Read this post to learn more about how to grow sweet potatoes.